 Golden Road Hefeweizen (5.0%, 15) – Like virtually all beers of this style, the requisite clove and banana flavors are present, only they linger a little less than other entries, which some may find more desirable.
 Again, very easy drinking.

 Stone Delicious IPA (7.7%, 75) – This is an earthy India Pale Ale that is sweeter at the front than the bitterness index implies.
 With pine, predominantly lemon citrus, and caramel, the finish is quite bitter and it lingers for a while.
 This is one that I would consider in the 22-ounce pour at night in December, but it’s probably not the best choice if it’s 92 degrees out.
 At least you do get the highest ABV.
-Tell Mother you only had two, even if it’s really equivalent to three.

 Two wines and two cocktails are advertised in the paper menu and on the large menu board over the taps, but this is the only spot that you’ll find the list of spirits available.
 I originally thought the bottles were just for show.
 So if you’d prefer a double Crown on the Rocks to a pre-mixed cocktail or 22-ounce beer, do your worst.
 I’ll take one too.

-We also saw the Line 39 Cabernet Sauvignon back at the 2015 Food and Wine Festival, back when it was $3.50 and you got a solid three to four ounces.
+We also saw the Line 39 Cabernet Sauvignon back at the 2015 Food and Wine Festival, when it was $3.50 and you got a solid three to four ounces.
 This is otherwise $9/glass at BaseLine versus the $10 bottle price.
-On the other hand, most of the beers available are $2 for a 12-ounce bottle at the store versus $8.25 for a 16-ounce pour at BaseLine, so it’s not like the St. Francis is terrible compared to that.
+On the other hand, most of the beers available are $2 for a 12-ounce bottle at the store versus $8.50 for a 16-ounce pour at BaseLine, so it’s not like the St. Francis is terrible compared to that.

 Two of these cheeses, the Toma and Point Reyes, are actually from the same Trio offered at the 2017 Food and Wine Festival that I linked to above.
 The blue cheese is creamy with a nice salty tang, while the semi-firm Toma has a buttery quality with a mild flavor.
 We’ve seen the Laura Chenel Goat Cheese as well, though that was on a flatbread at California Grill’s Celebration at the Top, which is a Sunday evening event that includes fireworks viewing.
-Here, the goat cheese arrives rolled in pumpkin seasoning and cranberry, giving it a much sweeter flavor than it would have otherwise.
+Here, the goat cheese arrives rolled in pumpkin seasoning and cranberry, giving it a much sweeter flavor than it would carry otherwise.

 The Chorizo and Calabrese Salami tasted just fine – meaty and salty with a modest fat content.
 The cornichons were sweet at the start of the bite followed by a distinct tartness and a nice crunch.
 The grapes were juicy and fresh and the toasted baguette slices were a nice way to scoop up a couple pieces of cheese.